-Without further delay, here are my seven specific year end tax strategies and moves you can make to maximize your tax season success.
+Without further delay, here are my seven specific year-end tax strategies and moves you can make to maximize your tax season success.

-1. Maxing Out 401K (or 403B) Contributions
+Tax Planning Strategy #1: Maxing Out 401K (or 403B) Contributions

 This is probably the biggest single move anyone can make at the end of the year to help their tax situation.

-But remember you’ll need to have the HSA open before the end of the year to qualify for this year’s contributions.
+However, you will need to have the HSA open before December 31st to qualify for contributions.

 When looking at my personal situation, I’m taking as many deductions as I can this year.
 My business income isn’t guaranteed and it’s constantly fluctuating.
 I have no idea if I’ll make more or less next year than I did this year.

 Additionally, even if rates stay the same for me, some tax deductions may be capped based on my income.
 It’s hard to know what will happen, so I’m following a “take what I can get” strategy.